Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-site-extension.md

 tags: "installation configuration .Net Azure AppService site extension" -->

-Complete the following steps for Express Installation of the .NET agent via Azure Portal Extensions. <!-- Should "Express Installation" be capitalized? -->
+Complete the following steps for express installation of the .NET agent via Azure Portal Extensions.

 ## Step One: Create an application hosted on Azure App Service